hannutt/MsgBoard/README.md

 SQL SEARCHES

-you can search the database using the html interface. for now, the search works with the ID number and the date the message was sent.
-You can choose which option you want to use by clicking on the html checkbox. more search options are under development.
-The search component is a so-called unmanaged component, so I use the useRef method to get the user input.
+You can search the database using the html interface. search options: Search by ID number, Search by message sending date and SQL %Like% query where you can search with your own keyword.
+You can select the option to use by clicking on the html checkbox.
+The check boxes are below the drop-down menu.

+The search component is the so-called unmanaged component so I use the useRef method to get the user input.
 The search result view is editable, you can hide unnecessary information using check boxes.
 By clicking on them, the state variable changes the hidden value of the html elements between true/false

 LIKE / UNLIKE THE POST